Noble Corporation: Fleet Report And Scandal In Brazil

 While it was, perhaps, too optimistic to expect that Noble Corp. would report a new contract in May, its shares seem to be in need of an upside catalyst right now:

 It's worth noting that the latest upside move in oil did not provide any help to drillers' shares, so Noble Corp. is not an outlier in its peer group.
-Among "potential survivors", Rowan (NYSE:RDC), Diamond Offshore Drilling (NYSE:DO), Transocean (NYSE:RIG) and Ensco (NYSE:ESV) all performed poorly in recent days.
-Only Atwood Oceanics (NYSE:ATW), which I'd classify as "under question" was able to show some upside momentum and resistance to downside.
+Among "potential survivors," Rowan (NYSE:RDC), Diamond Offshore Drilling (NYSE:DO), Transocean (NYSE:RIG) and Ensco (NYSE:ESV) all performed poorly in recent days.
+Only Atwood Oceanics (NYSE:ATW), which I'd classify as "under question," was able to show some upside momentum and resistance to downside.

 For now, the market consensus is lower for longer, and this does not help drillers' shares.
-In case an OPEC/non-OPEC deal does not provide additional support for oil prices, Noble Corp. shares will easily slip to new yearly lows.
+In case an OPEC/non-OPEC deal does not provide additional support for oil prices, Noble Corp.'s shares will easily slip to new yearly lows.
 I continue to believe that talk is cheap and I want to see factual evidence of drillers' words about improved prospects for new contracts.

 There is also one more important thing that I'd like to discuss here.
 Brazil is back in the headlines with another corruption scandal.
 Brazil is the main hope of the deepwater market, and political turmoil in this country is very dangerous for offshore drilling recovery prospects.
-While I recently wrote a bullish article on iron ore miner Vale (NYSE:VALE) stating that the scandal likely provided a buying opportunity, the situation is much worse for anything Petrobras (NYSE:PBR) - related.
+While I recently wrote a bullish article on iron ore miner Vale (NYSE:VALE) stating that the scandal likely provided a buying opportunity, the situation is much worse for anything Petrobras (PBR) - related.

 If the outcome of the current scandal is another fight for power among Brazilian elites, investments in deepwater will be postponed as all key figures that make decisions on such big projects will be busy either fighting for roles in the new government or trying to save themselves if they are under political attack.
 Noble Corp. has no rigs in Brazil now.
-However, the industry as a whole needs these new jobs in Brazil to increase rig utilization, so Brazilian problems (if they occur as a result of the scandal) will be felt by all drillers including Noble Corp.
+However, the industry as a whole needs these new jobs in Brazil to increase rig utilization, so Brazilian problems (if they occur as a result of the scandal) will be felt by all drillers, including Noble Corp.

-In my view, Noble Corp. shares will have trouble holding at current levels without help from oil prices.
-Should oil stay at $50 - $52 for Brent, more downside should be expected in the short term.
+In my view, Noble Corp.'s shares will have trouble holding at current levels without help from oil prices.
+Should oil stay at $50-52 for Brent, more downside should be expected in the short term.

 Disclosure: I/we have no positions in any stocks mentioned, and no plans to initiate any positions within the next 72 hours.